Consignment Agreement — Quebec

 You need a Quebec Consignment Agreement when:

 Artists and Artisans Selling Through Galleries — A visual artist, photographer, jeweller, ceramic artist, or craftsperson wants to place their works for sale in a gallery, boutique, or artisan shop without selling the works outright to the retailer.
-The consignment model allows the artist to retain ownership until a buyer is found and ensures they receive the majority of the sale price.
+The consignment model allows the artist to retain ownership until a buyer is found and confirms they receive the majority of the sale price.

 Vintage and Secondhand Clothing Stores — A seller wants to place clothing, accessories, or vintage items in a consignment shop.
 The consignment arrangement allows the store to display and sell the items without purchasing them, while the seller retains title until each item is sold.